Towards Browser Controls to Protect Cookies from Malicious Extensions: Introduction

-\begin{myitemize} \item We study Chrome's and Firefox's extension repositories to assess the prevalence of extensions that, if exploited, could threaten session cookies. \item We propose a new browser trust model regarding extensions, in which we introduce two new cookie attributes to protect cookies from potentially malicious browser extensions.
+\begin{myitemize} \item We study Chrome's and Firefox's extension repositories to assess the prevalence of extensions that, if malicious or compromised, could threaten cookies. \item We propose a new browser trust model regarding extensions, in which we introduce two new cookie attributes to protect cookies from potentially malicious browser extensions.
 The \texttt{BrowserOnly} attribute prevents cookies from being accessed by extensions outright.
 The \texttt{Monitored} attribute leaves cookies accessible while allowing servers to detect cookie theft and tampering (allowing servers to refuse service to stolen cookies).
-To support this functionality, we design a mechanism to tie browser instances to cookies without linking users across different domains. \item To realize this concept we implement and open-source~\cite{anonymous642_cream} \acroc (\underline{C}ookie \underline{R}estrictions for \underline{E}xtension \underline{A}buse \underline{M}itigation) as a modified version of Chromium and evaluate its functionality and associated overheads. \end{myitemize}
+To support this functionality, we design a mechanism to tie browser instances to cookies without linking users across domains. \item To realize this concept we implement and open-source \acroc \cite{anonymous642_cream} (\underline{C}ookie \underline{R}estrictions for \underline{E}xtension \underline{A}buse \underline{M}itigation) as a modified version of Chromium and evaluate its functionality and (modest) overheads. \end{myitemize}